monarch-initiative/hpo-survey-analysis/README.md

-### HPO subset analysis
+### HPO survey analysis
-A library for analyzing subsets of the HPO
+A library for analyzing surveys utilizing the HPO

 #### What's Included?
-- phenom: a python library for analyzing hpo subsets
+- phenom: a python library for analyzing hpo surveys
 - Jupyter notebooks demoing various tasks
 - Scripts for running analyses